KDFlow: A User-Friendly and Efficient Knowledge Distillation Framework for Large Language Models: Experiments

 \subsection{Training Speed and Efficiency}

-In this subsection, we systematically compare the training speed of KDFlow with existing popular frameworks for LLM distillation.
+We compare the training speed of KDFlow with existing LLM distillation frameworks in the off-policy setting, where the rollout cost in on-policy distillation is excluded to better isolate the efficiency of teacher-student training.
 Specifically, we measure the average training time per step across different teacher-student setups.
-As illustrated in Table \ref{tab:training_speed}, KDFlow significantly accelerates the KD process and emerges as the fastest framework among all FSDP2 and DeepSpeed ZeRO3-based candidates, achieving a speedup ranging from 1.44$\times$ to 6.36$\times$.
-Notably, for the MoE-based teacher model (Qwen3-30B-A3B), the baseline frameworks suffer from severe execution bottlenecks, with training times soaring to over 36s/it.
-This is primarily due to the inefficient handling of sparse routing and expert management in standard training engines like ZeRO-3 or FSDP2.
-In contrast, KDFlow serves the MoE-based teacher model with SGLang, fully exploiting its highly-optimized kernels and flexible parallel strategies on model inference.
-This allows KDFlow to maintain high throughput regardless of teacher complexity, reducing the distillation time for the Qwen3-30B-A3B teacher to 5.8s/it.
-Furthermore, our hidden-state communication strategy successfully prevents memory bandwidth from being a bottleneck in Ray-based training, ensuring that the student's training engine is continuously fed without idling, even when processing massive logit distributions from large-scale teachers.
+As shown in Table \ref{tab:training_speed}, KDFlow is consistently the fastest framework among all FSDP2- and DeepSpeed ZeRO-3-based candidates, achieving a 1.44$\times$ to 6.36$\times$ speedup.
+The advantage is especially pronounced for the MoE teacher Qwen3-30B-A3B, where standard training engines suffer from inefficient routing and expert management.
+By serving the teacher with SGLang and transferring compact hidden states instead of full logits, KDFlow reduces the distillation time to 5.8s/it.